metabase/metabase/docs/developers-guide.md

 ### Translation errors or missing strings

-If you see incorrect or missing strings for your langauge, please visit our [POEditor project](https://poeditor.com/join/project/ynjQmwSsGh) and submit your fixes there.
+If you see incorrect or missing strings for your language, please visit our [POEditor project](https://poeditor.com/join/project/ynjQmwSsGh) and submit your fixes there.

 ## License

-Copyright © 2017 Metabase, Inc
+Copyright © 2020 Metabase, Inc.

 Distributed under the terms of the GNU Affero General Public License (AGPL) except as otherwise noted.
 See individual files for details.